shohei-shibata/homepage/_posts/2019-11-11-why-i-use-vim.md

 {% include figure.html name="vim.png" alt="VIM" caption="VIM startup screen" %}

 VIM lacks any graphical interface.
 I imagine many people might not even know how to exit out of the thing if opening a file in VIM by accident!
-Each action is performed by typing in commands which you must memorize, and I can totally see how that can scare off a lot of people.
+Each action is performed by typing in commands which you must memorize, and I can totally see how that can scare off a lot of people!

 However if you are patient and spend the time to learn how to use VIM, you will be hugely rewarded.
 The speed and efficiency of keyboard-based navigation makes me very productive.
 I love the simplicity of having only the text file that I am editing.
 I think that promotes better focus.
-Also, it's a tremendously satisfying thing to learn the language of VIM, because as you use it more, you will learn more commands which continuously improves your efficiency even more.
+Also, it's a tremendously satisfying feeling to learn the language of VIM, because as you use it more, you will learn more commands which continuously improves your efficiency even more.

 ## The basic commands